Leclerc crashes out, still claims Sprint pole - Speedcafe

 Leclerc ran slightly off sequence and banked a 1:42.812s to slot in second with his first flying lap.

-With just a single lap on the board, Verstappen and Perez pitted, seemingly satisfied that their efforts would ensure their passage into the final part of the session.
+With just a single lap on the board, Verstappen and Perez pitted, satisfied that their efforts would ensure their passage into the final part of the session.

 Ferrari left its drivers out, Sainz stopping at Turn 15 with a minute remaining as Leclerc managed a 1:42.500s.